How to create a CRUD API with ASP.NET Core and Insight.Database

 }

-We have used an anonymous object for the parameters.
-These names should match the names in the store procedure definition.
-Notice, the store procedure expects a zero-based page index, so we have used pageIndex - 1.
+We used an anonymous object with the query parameters.
+These property names should match the store procedure parameters.

-Next, modify the GetAllProducts to add two new parameters: PageIndex and PageSize.
-And, update the SELECT statement to use the OFFSET-FETCH clauses.
+Next, let’s modify the GetAllProducts store procedure to add two new parameters and update the SELECT statement to use the OFFSET/FETCH clauses.

 ALTER PROCEDURE [dbo].[GetAllProducts]